Educate

 The Annual Report

-Each year MCAH contributes data from the Michigan Statewide Homeless Management Information System (MSHMIS) to the Campaign to End Homelessness Annual Data Report.
+Each year MCAH contributes data from the Michigan Statewide Homeless Management Information System (MSHMIS) to the Campaign to End Homelessness Annual Data Report and the State Action Plan.
 This is the most reliable means for counting the number of individuals and families who have experienced homelessness, the services they received, and other outcome data to understand the impact our communities are having

 Homelessness in Michigan